 - Review existing air filtration systems and install high-efficiency air filters if needed.

 - Increasing general ventilation rates in the work environment.
 Set exhaust fans in restrooms, break rooms etc. to run constantly.

 - Increase humidity if possible by building HVAC controls or portable humidifiers.
 One study of a hospital indicated that the viral infections spread more slowly in the hospital wings with higher humidity.
 The benefit is two-fold: less skin cells bearing the virus are shed at higher humidity and lung moisture reduces infections risk (one reason why colds and other infections are more common in the winter).
 A Relative Humidity of 70-75% is ideal.

 - Assure that soap and water hand-washing facilities are convenient and close the work area.

 - Limit or eliminate sharing of computers or other equipment or devices.
 However, there should be no fear of sharing objects that have been properly cleaned between uses.

 - Survey and identify common touch points for frequent disinfection.
 These surfaces include door knobs, sink hardware, equipment handles, step stools and ladders.

 - EPA-approved anti-viral disinfectants consist of a wide-range of cleaners that contain quaternary ammonium, bleach, lactic acid, peroxyacetic acids, hydrochloric acid, silver/citric acid, phenolics, thymol, octanoic acid and hydrogen peroxide -based products.
 In the event of retail shortages, you may be able to obtain concentrated chemicals from bulk suppliers.
 Alcohol-based cleaners are not recommended.

-- Resist using heavy and broad applications of strong cleaning chemicals as a "quick fix."
+- Resist using heavy and broad applications of strong cleaning chemicals as a "quick fix" or a belief that residual will provide long-term protection.
 Frequent applications of mild cleaners constitutes a much better practice.